Frequently Asked Questions

 How do I purchase, develop, lease or secure an easement on trust lands?

 Contact SITLA with your transaction proposal.
 Please be prepared to identify the location of the land, including township, range, section, or specific street address.
 The Development Group periodically distributes Requests for Development Proposals (link to page) for specific parcels.

 What does the Development Group do?

 The Development Group applies real estate development, land planning, land conservation, legal, and finance disciplines in its management of trust land properties designated for development.
 We create value by working with the private sector, governmental agencies, and other interested parties on the tracts of land we manage.
 We capture this value by taking these lands into well structured, creative transactions with the private sector, always with an eye toward quality planning, preserving open space, and meeting larger community needs.

 How may planners, engineers, attorneys, etc. work with SITLA?

-All SITLA procurement bids are solicited using BidSync (www.bidsync.com).
-Registration on BidSync is free and allows you to request e-mail notifications of newly-released solicitations in your field.
-To check for open solicitation in your field, go the BidSync web site and use the search function across the top of the page:
+All SITLA procurement bids are solicited using SciQuest.
+Registration on SciQuest is free and allows you to request e-mail notifications of newly-released solicitations in your field.
+For information about using SciQuest got to http://purchasing.utah.gov/for-vendors/